texas-robocamp/texas-robocamp.github.io/tutorials/programming/first_program.md

 `HelloWorld.cpp` is the file to be compiled.
 In this case, it is the file that we just wrote.
 In future usages of g++, replace `HelloWorld.cpp` with the file that you intend to compile.

 `-o HelloWorld` tells the compiler that the program should be named `HelloWorld`.
-If you typed `-o AllYourBaseAreBelongToUs`, then you probably have an older sibling who explained that meme to you.
-Also, it would name your program `AllYourBaseAreBelongToUs`.
+If you typed `-o MyProgram`, it would name your program `MyProgram`.

 Hopefully, your program just compiled.

 - Check the output in the terminal to see if the build was a success.

-If it was not, one or more errors will be printed to the terminal.
-See if you can understand and then fix the given errors.
-If you can't, use your red cup to summon camp staff to help you figure out why, or raise your hand, we're probably in lecture mode right now.

 - Run your program